AssetMark | Blog

 The Ultimate Guide to Financial Advisor Marketing

-Written by AssetMark | Jan 19, 2024 5:00:00 AM
+Written by AssetMark | Jul 5, 2024 9:00:00 AM

+New clients don’t jump on board without doing some research to gain confidence in the financial advisor.
 Financial advisors can’t just rely on the fact that many investors need their expert advice; they need to get the word out that they have the answers investors are looking for.
-Unfortunately, most financial advisors have been trained on how to provide financial services, not on how to market financial services.

-Why Is Financial Advisor Marketing important?
+Why Is Financial Advisor Marketing Important?

-Third, marketing makes your financial advisory practice more valuable.
 If part of your goals for your practice include eventually selling it to another entity and retiring, then a robust and well-structured marketing operation is essential to maximizing the value of your business.
-Potential buyers want to know that they are purchasing something capable of future growth.
-Unfortunately, a truly valuable marketing operation takes time to build, so it’s essential that advisors get started early—even if their exit date is far off in the future.
+Potential buyers want to know that they are purchasing something capable of future growth with a healthy prospect pipeline in place.
+A truly valuable marketing operation takes time to build, so it’s essential that advisors get started early—even if their exit date is far off in the future.

-What Are the Biggest Challenges Associated with Financial Advisor Marketing?
+What Are the Biggest Challenges Associated With Financial Advisor Marketing?

 1. Feeling Like It’s All Work and No Play

-• Why It Happens: If financial advisors generally liked marketing and were curious about it, then they would have become marketers.
+Why It Happens: If financial advisors generally liked marketing and were curious about it, then they would have become marketers.
 Advisors may find that successful marketing takes a very different approach and skill set when compared to financial advising.

 2. Struggling to Translate Goals into Actions

-• Why It Happens: You might know that you want to grow AUM.
-Maybe you’ve gotten even more specific than that and know that you want to drive referrals, grow your client base, and gain more AUM as a result.
+Why It Happens: You might know that you want to grow AUM.
+Maybe you’ve gotten even more specific than that and know that you want to drive referrals, grow your HNW client base, and gain more AUM as a result.
 But what’s the best way to do that?
 You could do anything—but what’s the perfect strategy for your given goal?

 3. Struggling to Translate Actions into Goals

-• Why It Happens: Where some advisors know what they want but not how to get it, others become hyper-focused on some trendy marketing tactic and fail to justify its execution.
+Why It Happens: Where some advisors know what they want but not how to get it, others become hyper-focused on some trendy marketing tactic and fail to justify its execution.
 You might want to start a podcast, for instance, or begin blogging.
 But why?
 What are the precise steps you’ll take to translate that into your business goals?

-• How to Overcome It: Here’s where a robust business and marketing plan comes into play.
+How to Overcome It: Here’s where a robust business and marketing plan comes into play.
 Some advisors get so excited about getting started that they don’t adequately plan out the metrics they’ll track, the follow-up actions they’ll take, and the outcomes they want to achieve.
-Fortunately, as a financial advisor, planning is very much a skill in your wheelhouse.
-We’ll go into more detail about how to leverage that skill later in the article.
+As you set S.M.A.R.T. goals, the “measurable” and “time-bound” part should really come into play.
+What is the objective, how will you define success, and how much time do you expect it to take?

 4. Failing to Find the Time

-• How to Overcome It: There are as many ways to get more time in your day as there are tasks that take away time.
+How to Overcome It: There are as many ways to get more time in your day as there are ways to be busy.
+And being busy doesn’t always mean you are actually being productive.
 For one, learning how to efficiently perform tasks that you haven’t been trained on before (like marketing) will help you cut down on wasted time spent researching, tinkering, and seeking assistance.
 And as a business owner, it’s important to remember that part of your responsibilities include effective delegation as well.
 You don’t have to do everything.
-As an example, research shows that advisors who outsource investment management save 8 hours a week, with 80 percent of advisors reporting that outsourcing enabled them to build stronger client relationships.
+You can outsource front- and back-office tasks in ways that allow you to spend more time on client-facing initiatives.

 5. Failing to Follow Up and Follow Through